What Is the Komodo Platform (KMD)? | All You Need to Know

 The BarterDEX is an atomic-swap powered decentralized exchange.
 By using atomic swaps instead of proxy tokens, the primary method of other decentralized exchanges, Komodo lowers the counterparty risk.

 Decentralized exchanges also commonly have problems with low liquidity.
-To prevent this, the BarterDEX produces Liquidity Provider Nodes (LP nodes).
-The LP nodes help to stabilize the market price by buying and selling assets across the spread in the order books.
+To prevent this, the BarterDEX has Liquidity Provider nodes (LP nodes).
+The LP nodes help to stabilize the market price by buying and selling assets across the spread in the numerous order books.

 The Jumblr is an open-source and decentralized cryptocurrency anonymizer.
 You have the option to use it to enhance your privacy when using the Komodo Platform.